hituro/hituro-makes-macros/storylets/README.md

 The `link` attribute is used by the `<<storyletlink>>` macro as link text for a storylet.
 If not specified, the storylet's title is used instead.

-//Note: You can specify other attributes on the storylet if you wish.
-Attributes other than the ones specified here are ignored.//
+_Note: You can specify other attributes on the storylet if you wish.
+Attributes other than the ones specified here are ignored._

 ### Storylet stores